FAQ's

 Ontario Works staff will use this information to decide if you are financially eligible.

 Then we help you come up with a plan to find work and/or improve your skills.
-These activities are written up in your Participation Agreement.
+These activities are written up in your Action Plan.

-You will have to sign an Application for Financial Assistance and a Participation Agreement to be eligible for Ontario Works.
+You will have to sign an Application for Financial Assistance and an Action Plan to be eligible for Ontario Works.

 Yes, you may.
 When you attend your verification appointment you can request an application to the Ontario Disability Support Program.
 You will be provided with a disability determination package that your health care professional must fill out, as well as a self-evaluation portion.
 Your Case Manager will explain in more detail how the process works when you attend the office.